ReflectsLight/quran-json/README.md

 # The Qur'an

-This repository contains the holy book, The Qur'an, in its original Arabic and as translations in English, and Farsi - all of which are stored in the JSON format.
+This repository contains the holy book, The Qur'an, in its original Arabic and as translations in English, Farsi, and Portuguese - all of which are stored in the JSON format.
 It is hoped that through this repository those working with The Qur'an in the context of software will find a resource that's helpful to their work.

 ## Layout